wenfanwu/schism-toolbox/README.md

 > nFiles is the estimated # of sflux_prc/air/rad_*.nc files.
 Note that the nFiles can not be two small, since the **time_steps** of each sflux nc file can not exceed 1000 by default.
 In addition, <span style="color:green;">**write_schism_sflux.m**</span> will slightly adjust this value to ensure that each file starts at 0 o'clock in certain day, since the 'hour' component of 'base_date' property is unused in each nc file.
 >
-> Considering that the raw data of atmospheric forcing is too large, this toolbox did not offer the function to create 'AtmForc' according to the raw data, but directly uploads the result.
+> Considering that the raw data of atmospheric forcing is too large, this toolbox does not offer the function to create 'AtmForc', but directly uploads the result.
 >
 > You need to prepare the AtmForc variable according to the required format, and then use 'write_schism_sflux.m' to create the nc files.